SEN information was last reviewed July 2019

 Types of problems CAMHS can help with include violent or angry behaviour, depression, eating difficulties, low self-esteem, anxiety, obsessions or compulsions, sleep problems, self-harming and the effects of abuse or traumatic events.
 CAMHS can also diagnose and treat serious mental health problems such as bipolar disorder and schizophrenia.

-Your Community Paediatrician is a specialist doctor who plays a key role in the identification of children who may have special educational needs.
+Community Paediatrician - Your Community Paediatrician is a specialist doctor who plays a key role in the identification of children who may have special educational needs.
 This professional is able to assess your child’s needs.
 As well as advising you about health matters, this doctor may discuss with you concerns about possible learning difficulties.

 Physiotherapist – A Physiotherapist is trained to provide assessment and treatment in overcoming movement and physical difficulties such as problems of balance, coordination, sitting, standing and walking.
 The Designated Medical Officer may ask a Physiotherapist to give advice as a contribution to the statutory assessment process.
 Physiotherapists are employed by the Health and Social Services Trusts.